 HCTs are clinical procedures used in the treatment of severe and life-threatening diseases primarily of the blood and immune systems, including some forms of leukemia and lymphoma, genetic diseases and other blood-based diseases.
 In HCTs, physicians remove diseased or, in the case of some genetic diseases, missing blood cells, along with the stem cells that lead to their formation.
 The physician then replaces the diseased or missing blood cells with healthy red and white blood cell-forming stem cells from donors.
 The process of destroying the defective cells, known as conditioning, also leads to the depletion of the patient's immune cells, leaving patients highly vulnerable to disease-causing viruses, which can become life-threatening due to their weakened immune systems.
 Patients can remain vulnerable for an extended period until the donor stem cells take up residence and begin to reconstitute a functional immune system.
-A key challenge in HCT is the identification of transplant material that is immunologically compatible with the patient.
-The selection of donors for HCT procedures requires that the donor's HLA antigens comprise a close match to those of the patient, as an exact match is not often available.
+A key challenge in HCT is the identification of transplant material that is immunologically compatible with the patient, as an exact match is not often available.
 Procedures using more stringent conditioning enable these patients to receive partially matched stem cells from allogeneic donors.
 This more stringent conditioning, known as myeloablative conditioning, leaves the patient extremely immunosuppressed and highly prone to potentially deadly viral diseases.